tsmith4014/GitHub-Profile-Power-Up-Guide/README.md

 ## Prerequisites

 - GitHub account
+- Basic knowledge of GitHub Actions

+Optional:
-- Python 3.x installed
+- Python 3.x installed (only needed if you plan to clone and run the repository locally)
-- Basic knowledge of Python and GitHub Actions
+- Basic knowledge of Python (only needed if you plan to clone and run the repository locally)

 ## Getting Started